Slavery has been practiced by the white man, the black man, the red man, the yellow man, and every other kind of man.

 Why, then, did the law of Moses allow for slavery?
 Jesus explained this in Matthew 19.
 Like divorce, slavery was allowed because of the hardness of man’s heart and his weak fallen condition (Mat.
 19:7-8).

-The Baptists in the north recognized that slavery was the chief cause of the war.
-The Illinois Baptists issued the following statement in June 1863: “We recognize human slavery now, as we have heretofore done, to be the cause of the war and its kindred evils, and we reiterate our convictions that there can be no peace and prosperity in the nation until it is destroyed” B.F.
+The Baptists in the north recognized that slavery was the chief cause of the Civil War.
+The Illinois Baptists issued the following statement in June 1863: “We recognize human slavery now, as we have heretofore done, to be the cause of the war and its kindred evils, and we reiterate our convictions that there can be no peace and prosperity in the nation until it is destroyed” (B.F.
 Morris, Christian Life and Character of the Civil Institutions of the United States, 1864, p.
 754).

 The Abolition Movement and Theological Liberalism